-Head to Birdz of a Feather ~ Craft Rehab (at the link at the end of this post) to see additional step-by-step pictures and some more examples of planters we've done!
+Head to Birdz of a Feather (link at the end of this post where you see our logo) to see additional step-by-step pictures and some more examples of planters we've done!
 If you liked this post, please pin and share!

 My next craft post will be a fun indoor water feature with step-by-step instructions.
 If you don't want to miss another unique project, subscribe to Birdz of a Feather and follow us here: